 What to do:

-Use hardscape like gravel, pavers, or concrete.
+Use hardscapes like gravel, pavers, or concrete.
 Avoid combustible bark or mulch.

 Remove all dead and dying plants, weeds, and debris (leaves, needles, etc.) from your roof, gutter, deck, porch, stairways, and under any areas of your home.